 I completed a bachelor's degree in architecture at Université Laval, a minor in urban studies at UQÀM and a master's degree in urban planning at Université de Montréal.
 My dissertation is still to be written and submitted, and there are many subjects of interest: heritage, commercial arteries and neighbourhood cores, sustainable urban design...
 I just have to make my choice!

 What does your job involve?
-A typical day at Héritage Montréal?
+What is a "typical" day like at Héritage Montréal?

-As Project Manager for the Memento platform, my days at Héritage Montréal are never the same.
-However, I've worked mainly on the development of Memento with the various partners working on the project, I'm also in charge of responding to public requests for citizen alerts, and I'll continue to promote the use of Memento and foster collaboration between the various heritage players at local level.
-Finally, I'll be going out into the field more and more, meeting people and citizen groups who are seeking to safeguard their local heritage, to support them in their efforts.
+As project manager for the Memento platform, no Héritage Montréal days are alike at Héritage Montréal .
+However, I have worked mainly on developing Memento with the various partners involved in the project.
+I also respond to public inquiries about citizen alerts, and I will continue to promote the use of Memento and encourage collaboration among various heritage stakeholders at the local level.
+Finally, I will be called upon to spend more time in the field, meeting with individuals and citizen groups who are seeking to preserve their local heritage, in order to support them in their efforts.

 What inspired you to join Héritage Montréal?

-The relevance ofHéritage Montréal's work and mission, beyond the simple fact that it's linked to my academic training.
-I was already following the organization's work and positions from a distance, and I wanted to join the team to do something useful to protect and enhance the built and landscape heritage of the metropolitan region.
+The relevance ofHéritage Montréal work and mission, beyond the simple fact that it is related to my academic background.
+I was already following the organization's work and positions from afar, and I wanted to join the team to do meaningful work to protect and enhance the built and landscape heritage of the metropolitan area.

 What is your favourite ArchitecTours tour?